ember-learn/ember-blog/source/2020-05-29-the-ember-times-issue-150.md

 There's a cool 😎 new RFC by [Gaurav Munjal (@Gaurav0)](https://github.com/Gaurav0) regarding adding a `refresh` method to the router service.

 Note: This RFC is suggesting a `refresh` method that would be different than the currently available `Route.prototype.refresh` method, which refreshes whatever route you call it on and all routes “below” it in the route hierarchy.

-This newly proposed method would refresh all currently active routes.
+This newly proposed method would refresh <span style="font-style: italic;">all</span> currently active routes.

 If you're interested in commenting on the RFC, please head on over to the [PR](https://github.com/emberjs/rfcs/pull/631) and make your voice heard 📣!